* Here's good information if you are here riding on Thursday and Friday.

 The long and shorter Fat Bike Birkie races will take place on the northern half of the Birkie Trail system, between Telemark Resort and the "OO" trail head.
 Cross country skiing will be available on the Birkie Trail south from "OO" on race day.
 The northern trails will be regroomed Saturday night, following the Fat Bike Birkie, and available for skiing the next day and through the remainder of the ski season.

-We post trail reports all during ski season at Birkie.com and on Facebook and will continue to do so up to the Fat Bike Birkie to keep you well informed.
+We post trail reports all during ski season at birkie.com/trail and will continue to do so up to the Fat Bike Birkie to keep you well informed.
 Trail reports will be posted on this page as well.

 Fat Bikes must have 3.7" diameter or greater.